Skreitem/hello-fx/README.md

 ## Build a Native App

-1. `mvn clean jfx:native`
+1. `mvn clean jfx:native` (or `mvn clean install` ... the native packaging has been paired to the verify Maven phase)
-2. Look for the the installer in `(project\target\jfx\bundles`.
+2. Look for the the installer, DMG, or RPM in `(project)\target\jfx\bundles`.

 This will build an installer for whatever platform you are building on.
 Building on a Mac will produce a Mac app.
 Building on a Windows PC will produce a Windows app.

 ## Building a Windows Installer and Native Application EXE

-[From what I've read] Building a Mac DMG or Linux RPM works straight of the box.
+Building a Mac DMG or Linux RPM works straight of the box.
 However, Windows requires either WiX for MSI creation or Inno Setup for an EXE-based installer (both install an EXE for the JavaFX application along with a packaged JRE).

 Both don't need to be installed, just whichever one gets you to your desired installer format.